M66B/FairEmail/tutorials/first-config.md

 * Grant access to your contacts, if you want to use the contacts on your device (optional)
 * Disable battery optimization (highly recommended to ensure the app works in the background)

+**NOTE:** Even with battery optimization disabled, FairEmail won't drain your battery.
+The app usage will be high.
+But that does not mean high battery usage.
+See [FAQ #39 How can I reduce the battery usage of FairEmail?](https://github.com/M66B/FairEmail/blob/master/docs/FAQ-en-rGB.md#user-content-faq39) for more information.

 ## 6. (Unified) Inbox